c-dickens/pybind-sketching/README.md

 ## To Do:
+*Why would we want to use a CountMin rather than a frequent items sketch?*
 1. Separate the source code into header and source files
 2. Rename the repository, files, and directories appropriately.
 3. Add more unit tests for other queries (point, range, heavy hitter, quantile).
 See